-ALERT: Many businesses are closed or on limited offerings due to COVID-19, so please check directly with your hotel, restaurant, bar, shop, event, or attraction before traveling to see if they are open.
-Minnesota is currently under a Stay-at-Home order until May 18th.
+ALERT: Business hours and operations may be different due to COVID-19, so please check directly with your hotel, restaurant, bar, shop, event, or attraction before traveling.

 Hello Stillwater Fans,